muondu/Hotel-sytem/README.md

   <p align="center">
     This project is a Supermarket sytem <br>
-   You can go to the
+   You can buy items from categories like
-    Swimming pool,
-    Spa
-    Tennis corts
-    Go and eat some food
-    Confrence room
-    etc
+    Food category,
+    Electironic category,
+    Laundry category and
+    Hardware category
     <br>
     </p>
 </p>